Estimated reading time: 13 minutes

 This proposal has the potential to cause the biggest impact on employers and on day-to-day HR practice.

 Even if the removal of qualifying periods is, for now, limited to rights for employees, it is still a big shift.
-Employers will not be able to dismiss their employees with under 2 year’s service without following a full and fair procedure (the same procedure employers follow with employees of over 2 years service?
-We don’t know yet).

-Ban on ‘exploitative’ zero hours contracts
+Ban on ‘exploitative’ zero hours contracts / late notice of shift cancellations

-A ban on ‘exploitative’ zero hours contracts will be achieved by ensuring workers have rights to a contract which reflects the average hours worked based on a 12 week reference period.
-Although it is unclear how this reference period will work in sectors where there are seasonal peaks in number of hours worked, such as pre-christmas retail periods, large one off events, and agriculture.
+This will be achieved by ensuring workers have a “right to a contract which reflects the number of hours regularly worked”, which we think will be the average hours worked based on a 12 week reference period.
+Although it is unclear how this reference period will work in sectors where there are seasonal peaks in the number of hours worked, such as pre-Christmas retail periods, large one off events, and agriculture.

 Workers will have the right to reasonable notice of shift changes, and will receive compensation ‘proportionate to the notice given’ for shifts which are cancelled or curtailed.
 This does ensure more predictability and security for workers, and at the same time less workforce flexibility and potentially more employment costs for those businesses using freelancers, bank, seasonal or gig economy workers, especially those in the residential care and hospitality sectors.

-Line Managers will need to be ‘on top of’ the shifts of zero hours teams, to ensure they give adequate notice of changes, to avoid costly compensation pay-outs.
+Line Managers will need to be ‘on top of’ the shifts of zero hours teams, to ensure they give adequate notice of changes, and to avoid costly compensation pay-outs.

 To offer some reassurance to employers, there is a specific reference in the MWP that ’employers will not be prevented from offering fixed-term contracts including seasonal work.’